How-To

 Why LVT vinyl wins in a pet home

 The standard 0.5mm wear layer on the LVT we install is a tough commercial-grade protective film.
 It absorbs the impact of claws without showing a visible mark in normal household use.
-The core is a multi-layer composite that is 100% waterproof - a pet accident wipes up with a cloth and there is nothing for it to soak into.
+The core is a multi-layer composite that is 100% waterproof.
+A pet accident wipes up with a cloth and there is nothing for it to soak into.
 The slight surface texture means paws have grip rather than slipping, which matters for older or larger dogs.
-And at S$3 to S$5 per square foot supply and install, it is roughly half the cost of a hardwood floor that would fail within a year.
+And at S$3.20 to S$4.90 per square foot supply and install, it costs a fraction of a hardwood floor that would fail within a year.
+It carries a 25-year material warranty on the vinyl and a one-year workmanship warranty on the installation.

 Read next

 For the full context on every flooring type Singapore homes use, see our pillar guide on HDB Flooring 2026: Vinyl, Tiles or Laminate.
-To compare the two vinyl variants, read SPC vs LVT.
-And for an overlay vs hacking deep dive, see Overlay Flooring for HDB.
+For market context on how SPC differs from the LVT we install, read SPC vs LVT.
+For an overlay vs hacking deep dive, see Overlay Flooring for HDB.
+Pets sleep in bedrooms too, so if you are planning the whole flat, our HDB bedroom flooring guide covers the same LVT spec for that room.
+And if you would rather tile, our tile supply and installation page shows the ranges we carry, including matt and slip-rated finishes.

 Common Questions

 LVT vinyl.
 The 0.5mm wear layer is scratch-resistant against dog and cat nails, the core is 100% waterproof for accidents, and the surface is soft and quiet underfoot.
-At LN Flooring, LVT is S$3 to S$5 psf supply and install with a one-year workmanship warranty.
+At LN Flooring, LVT is S$3.20 to S$4.90 psf supply and install, with a 25-year material warranty on the vinyl and a one-year workmanship warranty on the installation.

-No. Laminate is not waterproof - pet accidents soak into the fibreboard core and cause swelling, warping and permanent odour.
-We do not recommend laminate for any home with pets in Singapore.
+No. Laminate is not waterproof.
+Pet accidents soak into the fibreboard core and cause swelling, warping and permanent odour.
+We do not recommend laminate for any home with pets in Singapore, and LN Flooring does not supply or install it.
+Use a scratch-resistant LVT vinyl instead.

 A standard 0.5mm wear layer handles the nails of most household dogs and cats without visible damage in normal use.
 Keep nails trimmed and place a mat at the front door to extend the look.

-For overlay installs, our 7 to 10 person crew finishes most HDB flats in a single day - minimal disruption for pets.
+For overlay installs, our 7 to 10 person crew finishes most HDB flats in a single day, with minimal disruption for pets.
 Full hacking installs are three to five days.
 We confirm overlay suitability at a free site visit first.

-Scratch-resistant, waterproof LVT vinyl is S$3 to S$5 psf supply and install.
-A typical four-room HDB of ~90 sqm comes to S$2,900 to S$4,800 with underlay.
+Scratch-resistant, waterproof LVT vinyl is S$3.20 to S$4.90 psf supply and install.
+A typical four-room HDB of around 90 sqm, roughly 970 sq ft, comes to S$3,100 to S$4,750 with underlay.
 Hacking, levelling and skirting are quoted separately based on site conditions.

 Yes.
 The LVT vinyl we install is non-toxic, low-VOC and pet-safe from day one.
 The wear-layer texture also gives pets more grip than glossy tile, which reduces slipping for older dogs.